CloudScale-Project/CloudStore/README.md

 ```$GEN_CMD``` - Path to ```tpcwIMG``` program for generating the images (default: ImgFiles/tpcwIMG)

-Now run the command:
+Make sure the destination directory exists, and then run the command:

 ```
 $ ./populate_images
 ```

-Copy the directory with the images to somewhere publicly available, and as defined in your configuration.
+If not already there, copy the directory with the images to somewhere visible by Tomcat, and as defined in your configuration.

 You can now start CloudStore from Tomcat, and access it with your browser to test it.